How useful is your business if no one can find you? With the help of these creative, and SEO-focused tips, you can attract your ideal clients.

 You might even explore different content topics in the keywords you discover.
 Many queries today are in the form of questions, and many of them would make excellent blog posts.

 Are there any that immediately grab your attention?
 Are there any ideas that make you stop, think, and reconsider?
-Ideas should naturally fit into one of three categories: love, like, or so-so.
+Ideas should naturally fit into three categories: love, like, or so-so.

 Decide what type of content you will create